Update October 2017:

-Benefits of Participating in this Program
+Benefits of Participating in this Program:

-Work with an interdisciplinary behavioral healthcare team
+- Work with an interprofessional behavioral healthcare team

-Receive supervision by an experienced clinical social worker
+- Receive supervision by an experienced clinical social worker

-Participate in a behavioral healthcare conference and job fair
+- Participate in a behavioral healthcare conference

-Participate in “Go Deep” related learning experiences to build your IBH knowledge and skills
+- Participate in “Go Deep” related learning experiences to build your IBH knowledge and skills

 Requirements and How To Apply to this Program

 The program is open to University of Kentucky graduate students admitted to the Master of Social Work program with the Clinical Social Work Concentration

 - Application to IBH and the Master of Social Work program is open to all undergrads from the social sciences fields